 For seven years, Auburn was arguably the dominant polo power in the South.

 “Polo is recognized as a minor sport here, but recognition as a major sport is now pending,” wrote the 1934 Glomerata.
 “The remarkable progress made in the short period of two years plus the athletic fame gained by the team has already influenced school authorities that the elevation of polo to the rank of a major sport would be justifiable.”

 In its inaugural season, Auburn split games with Georgia and won all four against Florida.
 In 1934, the team’s record was 6-2-1.
 In 1935, polo at Georgia, the team’s biggest rival, went strictly intramural.
 So the Tigers took their mallets north.
-They split matches with Ohio State.
-The beat Missouri and Iowa State.
-All had well established polo programs.
+They split matches with Ohio State, and beat Missouri and Iowa State, all of which had well established polo programs.

 “They would come here and use our ponies and when we went on the road we used the other team’s ponies,” Klepinger said.
 “It wasn’t practical to transport 100 horses around.”

-The sport’s demise at Auburn, and presumably elsewhere, in 1939 was the result of of mechanized warfare.
+Why did the sport die off at Auburn, and presumably elsewhere, in 1939?
+Mechanized warfare.
 That’s such an awesome sentence, and it’s true.
 No more need for Army horses meant no more polo.
-But in it’s final season, Auburn dropped the mic—undefeated, untied… and not just against the military teams from Fort Benning and Maxwell Field.
-Club squads from Atlanta and New Orleans.
-And some of the stiffest college opponents around: Ohio State, Iowa State, Missouri, Illinois.
+But in its final season, Auburn dropped the mic—undefeated, untied!
+And not just against the military teams from Fort Benning and Maxwell Field — club squads from Atlanta and New Orleans, and some of the stiffest college opponents around: Ohio State, Iowa State, Missouri, Illinois.

 “The Auburn boys did very, very well,” Salter said.
 “Ohio State was a major power in polo and when we beat them it was really something.
 Everybody was very proud of the team.”